SourceBox-LLC/OpenSentry/README.md

 - Remote access to your security camera feed from anywhere
 - Email notifications when specified objects are detected
 - Snapshot images attached to notification emails
+- View, download, and manage detection snapshots from the web interface
 - Configurable notification timeout to prevent alert flooding
 - FastAPI server with streaming capability
 - Cross-platform web client application